+42 13.
+(New section) a.
+A payer shall ensure that any adverse determinations of any appeal are reviewed by a physician.
+The a. be board certified in a same or similar specialty that has experience treating the condition or service under review or has experience treating the condition within the last five years;

+44 physician shall:

-- 13. (New section) A payer shall ensure that all appeals are reviewed by a physician.
-The physician shall: - a. be currently in active practice in the same or similar specialty as the physician who typically manages the medical condition or disease for at least five consecutive years, or be knowledgeable of, and have experience providing, the health care services under review; - b. not be employed by or under contract with a payer other than to participate in one or more of the payer's health care provider networks or to perform reviews on appeal, or otherwise have any financial interest in the outcome of the appeal; - c. not have been directly involved in making adverse determinations; and - d. consider all known clinical aspects of the health care service under review, including, but not limited to, a review of all pertinent medical records provided to the payer by the health care provider of the covered person, any relevant records provided to the payer by a health care facility, and any medical literature provided to the payer by the health care service provider of the covered person.
+- b. not be paid by a payer based on the reviewing physician's denial or approval rate; - c. not have been directly involved in making an initial adverse determination for the same claim; - d. consider all known clinical aspects of the health care service under review, including, but not limited to, a review of all pertinent medical records provided to the payer by the health care provider of the covered person, any relevant records provided to the payer by a health care facility, and any medical literature provided to the payer by the health care service provider of the covered person; - e. not be provided preferential treatment by the payer in the reviewing physician's own requests for prior authorization if the reviewing physician is also a network provider; and - f. when requested by the treating provider, engage in a telephonic conversation with the treating provider to discuss the need for the prescribed medication or service.

 - 14. (New section) a.
-When a hospital or health care provider complies with the provisions set forth in P.L. , c. (pending before the Legislature as this bill), no payer shall deny reimbursement to a hospital or health care provider for covered services rendered to a covered person on grounds of failure to secure prior or concurrent authorization in the absence of fraud or misrepresentation if the hospital or health care provider: - (1) requested authorization from the payer and received approval for the health care services delivered prior to rendering the service; - (2) requested authorization from the payer for the health care services prior to rendering the services and the payer failed to

-- respond to the hospital or health care provider within the time frames established pursuant to P.L. , c.
-(C.) (pending before this Legislature as this bill); or - (3) received authorization for the covered service for a patient who is no longer eligible to receive coverage from that payer and it is determined that the patient is covered by another payer, in which case the subsequent payer, based on the subsequent payer's benefits plan, shall accept the authorization and reimburse the hospital or health care provider. - b.
+When a hospital or health care provider complies with the provisions set forth in P.L. , c.
+(C. ) (pending before the Legislature as this bill), no payer shall deny reimbursement to a hospital or health care provider for covered services rendered to a covered person on grounds of failure to secure prior or concurrent authorization in the absence of fraud or misrepresentation if the hospital or health care provider: - (1) requested authorization from the payer and received approval for the health care services delivered prior to rendering the service; - (2) requested authorization from the payer for the health care services prior to rendering the services and the payer failed to respond to the hospital or health care provider within the time frames established pursuant to P.L. , c.
+(C. ) (pending before this Legislature as this bill); or - (3) received authorization for the covered service for a patient who is no longer eligible to receive coverage from that payer and it is determined that the patient is covered by another payer, in which case the subsequent payer, based on the subsequent payer's benefits plan, shall accept the authorization and reimburse the hospital or health care provider. - b.
 If the hospital is a network provider of the payer, health care services shall be reimbursed at the contracted rate for the services provided. - c.
 No payer shall amend a claim by changing the diagnostic code assigned to the services rendered by a hospital or health care provider without providing written justification.